Jewish leaders call COVID rules 'blatantly anti-Semitic'

 Cuomo also said it seems the spread of new infections in clusters where he imposed restrictions has leveled off somewhat, though it remains higher than in the rest of the state.
 And the number of New Yorkers hospitalized with the virus has dipped slightly, to 897 patients on Wednesday.

-The lawsuit comes nearly a week after an Albany federal judge cited the state's interest in protecting public safety in ruling in the governor's favor in a lawsuit by rabbis and synagogues that argued the restrictions were unconstitutional.
+The lawsuit comes nearly a week after federal judge in Brooklyn cited the state’s interest in protecting public safety in ruling in the governor’s favor in a lawsuit by rabbis and synagogues that argued the restrictions were unconstitutional.

 In that lawsuit, brought by rabbis, leaders of synagogues and the national Orthodox Jewish group Agudath Israel, lawyers for Cuomo argued in court papers that “the right to practice religion freely does not include liberty to expose the community … to communicable disease.”